L2jLiga/xd2svg/README.md

      options:
-       -o, --output       - specify output path (default FileName directory or FileName.svg) -s, --single       - specify does output should be single file with all artboards or directory with separated each other (default: true)
+       -o, --output       - specify output path (default FileName directory or FileName.svg) -s, --single       - specify does output should be single file with all artboards or directory with separated each other (default: false)
+       -p, --pretty-print - specify does output should be pretty printed (default: false)
    ```

 Or [import package into your project](example)